 In addition to movies, one of the options for entertainment was flight info.
 It was fun watching the number of feet change from 0 to 35,000 over the first half hour of the flight (that’s six miles, baby).
 And the outside temperature was -40 degrees Fahrenheit.

 Thanks to Mapchick, we filled out our tourist forms online before we left the house.
 This is a real pain when they hand them out on the plane–poor lighting, find the passport, etc. With this link, you can fill it out at your leisure and print it to take with you.
-We just laughed when we beat everyone on the plane still filling theirs out as we passed them and were first in line at immigration.
+We just laughed when we passed everyone from the plane in the terminal, still filling theirs out, and were first in line at Immigration Control.

 Second day–City Tour

 Since our timeshare has a full kitchen, the first order of business was to hit a grocery store to stock up on food supplies.
 The taxis charge by zone, and even though Walmart will have pretty much everything, there’s a closer (and cheaper) option.
 There is a Walmart downtown, but travel to Walmart will cost you about $10 US each way (at least from Coral Mar), but Chedraui stores are just about as good, and one is fairly close, more like $8 each way.
 These stores are all over Cancun, so one is bound to be closer to you than Walmart.

 I decided I would get up early one morning (and only one morning) to see the sunrise.
 I picked a good one, as you can see.

 We’ve taken just about every tour that you can think of, but I had the bright idea to take the City Tour, partially so we could end up at Walmart for our grocery supplies.
 Bad decision–we didn’t see anything we hadn’t already seen.
 But we did get to have lunch at one of my favorite spots in Market 28 downtown, El Tejas.
 Delicious shrimp cocktails are their specialty, and I had one.